ishani-ss/ishani-ss/README.md

 The hardest part of my role is understanding what business want.
 The other part is understanding how the machine learning algorithms work to explain it in simple terms to non-technical audiences.

-While I can't improve on the hardest part of my role on my own, I can play around with machine learning algorithms to see how they work and what uses they have for day to day analytics.
-Since I'm obsessed with biomedical science, I thought to do this from a health perspective and chronicle my knowledge discovery here.
+While I can't improve on the hardest part of my role on my own, I can play around with machine learning algorithms to see how they work and how best I can communicate algorithmic performance and insights through data visualisation.

-If you're interested in AI in Health as well, please enjoy my musings and please do reach out to comment/share/collaborate on ideas.
+A list of all my projects/musings can be found below ~

 <br/>